SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     Detects Microsoft Office process (word, excel, powerpoint) spawning wscript.exe or cscript.exe.
 This typically indicates the parent process launched a malicious macro, or run an exploit.
 This infection vector is very common and could lead to the deployment of harmful malware.

     - **Effort:** intermediate

+??? abstract "Msdt (Follina) File Browse Process Execution"

+    Detects various Follina vulnerability exploitation techniques.
+This is based on the Compatability Troubleshooter which is abused to do code execution.

+    - **Effort:** elementary

 ??? abstract "Mshta JavaScript Execution"